SkyyySi/pytorch-docker-gfx803/README.md

-# Pytorch on RX590
+# Pytorch on gfx803-based GPUs

-This was created in order to be able to use stable diffusion on my RX590 with ROCm hardware acceleration.
+This was created in order to be able to use Stable Diffusion on my RX590 with ROCm hardware acceleration.

 After building this image, you can run it with